The Real Costs of OTT – How Much Does It Cost to Start an OTT Platform

 This requires someone dedicated to keeping track of any needed updates and maintenance, as well as any changing requirements from places such as an app store where you’ve listed your software for download.
 If you don’t comply with every requirement of your chosen app store, you have to go back to the drawing board with your technology, further delaying your widespread launch.

-Balancing user-friendliness, high-quality streaming, and top-of-the-line technology can be a struggle your business must overcome.
+Balancing user-friendliness, high-quality streaming, and top-of-the-line technology can be a struggle your streaming service must overcome.

 Flexible Monetization Methods